jennguyen1/nhuyhoa/_posts/2015-10-30-Apply-Parallel-Processing.md

 {% endhighlight %}
 And so on for the following iterations.

-So this is the result of our model builds.
-It isn't very useful broken up into so many pieces, so let's use `jn.general::extract_list()` on our output.
+So this is the result of the model builds.
+It isn't very useful broken up into so many pieces, so let's use `jn.general::extract_list()` on the output.

 {% highlight r %}
 # rename the data frames